CachyOS/linux-cachyos/README.md

 WINEESYNC=0 WINEFSYNC=0 WINEFSYNC_FUTEX2=0 %command%
 ```

-Also you need a wine/proton which includes the winesync patch.
-I build weekly into the cachyos-repo a proton-tkg-git and wine-tkg-git into the repo with winesync Fastsync.
+You'll also need a wine/proton with the winesync patch.
+I build a proton-tkg-git and a wine-tkg-git into the cachyos-repo once a week with winesync Fastsync
 Simply install it with ```sudo pacman -S proton-tkg-git wine-tkg-git``` or you built it your self from [wine-tkg](https://github.com/Frogging-Family/wine-tkg-git).

 ## Other distros